Burlington High School (Vermont): Newspaper

 Burlington High School is known throughout the community for its award-winning journalism program, which produces The BHS Register, a bi-weekly newspaper published in print and online.
 The program has produced five Al Neuharth Free Spirit Journalism Scholars over the past 10 years.
 The paper's extensive coverage of the teacher contract negotiations in fall 2016 was highly regarded.
 The publication was named the best student newspaper for a Class II school size by the New England Scholastic Press Association in May 2017.

 Sports

-The sports teams include cross country, alpine, basketball, field hockey, hockey, lacrosse, baseball, Ultimate Frisbee, softball, tennis, football, figure skating, soccer, ultimate, track (including indoor track), bowling and "longboat" (Cornish pilot gig) racing.
+The sports teams include cross country, alpine, basketball, field hockey, hockey, lacrosse, baseball, Ultimate Frisbee, softball, tennis, football, figure skating, soccer, track (including indoor track), bowling and "longboat" (Cornish pilot gig) racing.